2012–13 Dallas Mavericks season

 The 2012–13 Dallas Mavericks season was the 33rd season of the franchise in the National Basketball Association (NBA).
-This for first time since 2003-04 season Jason Terry was not on the opening day roster.
+This for first time since 2003–04 season Jason Terry was not on the opening day roster and for first time since 2006-07 season Jason Kidd was not on the opening day roster.
 The Mavericks failed to qualify for the playoffs for the first time since 2000.